The Dome at America's Center: UFL championship games

+On April 13, 2025, it was announced that the Dome would host the 2025 UFL Championship Game.
+The game was between the DC Defenders and the Michigan Panthers.

 Concerts

 Professional soccer

 The Dome hosted a soccer friendly match on October 13, 2007, when the United States women's national soccer team (USWNT) played Mexico women's national football team.
 The United States won 5–1.
 Attendance for the match was 10,861.

 The Dome hosted a soccer match on August 10, 2013, when Real Madrid and Internazionale played a friendly game in front of 54,184 fans, a record attendance for a soccer match in St. Louis.

 College basketball

 In April 2005, the Edward Jones Dome hosted the 2005 NCAA Division I men's basketball tournament Final Four.
 Louisville, Illinois, Michigan State and North Carolina met, with North Carolina winning the title game against Illinois.

 The Dome has hosted an NCAA Men's Basketball Regional four times.
 In 2004, the St. Louis Regional saw Georgia Tech defeat Kansas in a final that required overtime.
 Tech had previously defeated Nevada while KU became the first team (and the only one to date) to score 100 points in a college basketball game in the building in its regional semifinal win over UAB.
 The Dome also hosted the 2007 Midwest Regional, where Florida, en route to winning its second consecutive national championship, defeated Butler and then Oregon, who had defeated UNLV in the other regional semifinal.
 In 2010, Michigan State eliminated Northern Iowa, and Tennessee knocked off Ohio State, before MSU beat UT to move on to the Final Four.
 In 2012, North Carolina beat Ohio University and Kansas defeated NC State University.
 In the regional final, KU defeated UNC to advance to the Final Four.